RKelln/5-directions/public/writing/ppf.md

 The core concept is circular causality or feedback where the observed outcomes of actions are taken as inputs for further action, generally towards self-organization or homeostasis.

 Notes:
+[Norbert Wiener](https://en.wikipedia.org/wiki/Norbert_Wiener) was an American mathematician and philosopher.
+His _Cybernetics: Or Control and Communication in the Animal and the Machine_ was the beginning [cybernetics](https://en.wikipedia.org/wiki/Cybernetics).

+The core concept is circular causality or feedback where the observed outcomes of actions are taken as inputs for further action, generally towards self-organization or homeostasis.

 ### Credits
 * https://www.privatdozent.co/p/the-absent-minded-father-of-cybernetics-db9